Whether you want to find a doctor or see a specialist, we provide you with essential information on the healthcare

 The healthcare system in Luxembourg is one of the best in Europe.
 The country has a high standard of state-funded healthcare which covers all citizens with basic medical coverage.
 In addition, they can choose their doctor, specialist, and hospital.

 Employed citizens in Luxembourg make health insurance contributions via payments to Luxembourg’s social security system.
 Coverage includes most treatment by your general practitioner or specialists, any laboratory tests, prescriptions, as well as hospitalization.

 Healthcare in Luxembourg is administered by the Ministry of Health which is responsible for policy, regulation, and overseeing services.
-The country is ranked 7th on the 2018 Euro Health Consumer Index.
-Its healthcare system has been praised for its comprehensive level of coverage.
+The country is ranked seventh on the 2018 Euro Health Consumer Index.
+Its healthcare system has also been praised for its comprehensive level of coverage.
 However, it has also been acknowledged that a significant proportion of residents seek certain treatments (e.g., abortions) in neighboring EU countries.

 Who can access healthcare in Luxembourg?

 All residents have access to the state healthcare system in Luxembourg.
 Employed and self-employed workers are required to make social security contributions for access to healthcare services.
 If you are employed, healthcare contributions will be automatically taken out of your wages by your employer.
 All dependent family members will also have coverage through workers who pay social security.
 Children have coverage under their parents, and students have coverage until the age of 27.

 Those unable to make contributions due to lack of income or low earnings can get basic medical treatment covered by the state.
 To apply for this, you need to contact your local social welfare office.
-More information can be found on the government’s social welfare website.
+Even more information can be found on the government’s social welfare website.

 Temporary visitors to Luxembourg from the EU/EEA/Switzerland can receive healthcare through their European Health Insurance Card (EHIC).
-Those without a EHIC and visitors from outside the EU will need to purchase private health insurance.
+Those without a EHIC and visitors from outside the EU will need to purchase private health insurance in Luxembourg, however.

 The majority of funding for healthcare in Luxembourg comes from health insurance payments made through social security payments made to the National Health Fund.
 Social security funds around 84% of total public healthcare expenditure.
 Patients cover the remainder at the point of care.